Evangelical Free Church of Canada: History

 The EFCC was founded in 1917 at Enchant, Alberta.
 It merged with the Fellowship of Gospel Churches in 1957 and was incorporated under federal charter in 1967.
 It became autonomous from the Evangelical Free Church of America in 1984.

 In 1962, the Evangelical Free Church of Canada and the Evangelical Free Church of America founded Trinity Western University as a college.

 Trinity Western Seminary became a graduate division of the University, and the EFCC is uniquely partnered with several other denominational seminaries under the name Associated Canadian Theological Schools (ACTS).
 The Fosmark family, particularly brothers Carl and Lee, gave noteworthy leadership to the development of the EFCC.
 In 1993, in recognition of their vision and contribution, the building that now houses the Free Church seminary, Trinity Western Seminary, as well as the Home Office for National and International Ministries of the EFCC, was named the Fosmark Centre.

 The EFCC operates national and international mission arms known as ServeCanada and ServeBeyond.
 The international mission was previously known as Evangelical Free Church of Canada Mission (EFCCM).

 In 1990, there were 10,000 members in Canada.

+Shaun Wick was elected President of the EFCC in September 2025, succeeding Bill Taylor who retired after 18 years of service.

 According to a denomination census released in 2023, it claimed 145 churches.